 Remove the Algaonema from the pot.
 Shake the plant above the pot to loosen the old soil.
 Remove as much soil around the roots as possible.

-Before you start tearing the mother plant, it is wise to consider how many cuttings you would like to divide the plant into.
-Keep in mind that the cuttings have their own roots.
+Before you start tearing the mother plant in seperate plants, it is wise to consider how many plants you would like to have.
+Keep in mind that the cuttings should have their own roots.

-Isn’t tearing easy?
-Its best to get the knife and cut the root ball apart, instead of breaking the roots with your hands.
+Isn’t tearing the plant in seperate plants easy?
+Its then best to get the knife and cut the root ball apart, instead of damaging the roots with your hands.

-Place the cutting in a pot with fresh potting soil.
+Place the cuttings in a pot with fresh potting soil.
 Pour a little water around the cutting, so that the soil is slightly moist.

-After about a month the roots will have recovered and growth may be visible.
-Although this does not have to be the case.
+After about a month the roots will have recovered, and growth may be visible.
+Although it can also take longer for growth to appear.
 Especially when it’s winter, growth may not occur for a while.
 Be careful with too much watering to prevent root rot.